nicolasferrari/Linux-Server-Configuration/README.md

 sudo ufw enable (to enable the firewall)

+## Create the Grader User

+The following commands will be executed in order to create the grader user and allow ssh key authentication connection for the grader user to the server.
+This consist of a public and private key that work together.
+The public key would be copy to the server and the private key is the key that the user store in it computer and use to connect to the server.
+The public key would be copy to the /home/grader/.ssh/authorized_keys file.
+The commands are the following:

+The following command should be running from the server:

+sudo add grader.
+Create the grader user

+sudo usermod -a -G sudo grader.
+This give sudo permissions to the grader user

+su - grader.
+To change to the grader user in the Linux screen

+mkdir .ssh.
+Create the .ssh dirctory in Linux

+touch .ssh/authorized_keys.
+Create the file authorized_keys under the .ssh dirctory

+From your local computer run the following command:

+ssh-keygen.

+This command generate two keys, one public and one private.
+The public key has to be copy to the authorized_keys file on the Linux instance.
+Finally change permissions to the .ssh directory and the authorized_keys:

+chmod 700 /home/grader/.ssh

+chmod 644 /home/grader/.ssh/authorized_keys

+Finally, change the owner of the directory and authorized_keys file with: sudo chown grader .ssh

+service ssh restart

+now you can use ssh to login with the new user you created

+ssh -i [privateKeyFilename] grader@3.82.189.241

-I install finger tool to check the users that can access the server.
+After run this command, open the public key generated in your computer and copy it.
+Afterwards createI install finger tool to check the users that can access the server.
 Then I created the grader user with sudo add grader and give it sudo  privileges.
-In order to allow key pair authentication to the grader user I use the tool ssh-keygen on my machine and past the public key on the authorized_keys file under the /home/grader/.ssh directory.
+In order to allow ssh authentication to the grader user I use the tool ssh-keygen on my machine and paste the public key on the authorized_keys file under the /home/grader/.ssh directory.
 I change permissions to the .ssh directory and the authorized_keys with

-chmod 700 /home/grader/.ssh

-chmod 644 /home/grader/.ssh/authorized_keys

-Finally I have to change the owner of the directory and authorized_keys file with: sudo chown grader .ssh
+# Application Functionality

+This app would be deployed using Flask, Apache2 and Postgresql in Linux remote system using Amazon Lightsail.
+The following  steps consists on the configuration of a database and a web server as well as clone the Flask application to the Linux instance.
+The WSGI module will be used as an interface between Flask and Apache Server.

+Install and configure Apache to serve a Python mod_wsgi application

+Install Apache sudo apt-get install apache2

+Install mod_wsgi sudo apt-get install libapache2-mod-wsgi-py3

+Install git, clone and setup your Catalog App project

+Install Git using sudo apt-get install git

+Use cd /var/www to move to the /var/www directory

+Create the application directory sudo mkdir catalogapp

+Move inside this directory using cd Catalogapp

+Clone the Catalog App to the virtual machine git clone https://github.com/nicolasferrari/catalogapp.git catalogapp

+Move into the /var/www/catalogapp/catalogapp

+Rename application.py file to __init__.py using sudo mv application.py __init__.py

+Edit database_setup.py, website.py and functions_helper.py and change engine = create_engine('sqlite:///toyshop.db') to engine =

+create_engine('postgresql://catalog:password@localhost/catalog')

+Install pip sudo apt-get install python-pip

+Use pip to install dependencies sudo pip install -r requirements.txt

+Install psycopg2 sudo apt-get -qqy install postgresql python-psycopg2

+Create database schema sudo python database_setup.py

 To get connection to the server with the grader account is necessary to run this command : ssh grader@3.82.189.241 -i ~/.ssh/key.pub